 I was young when you passed.
 I was only 17 and at the time, I was struggling with my thoughts about life or death.
 I was living on a farm.
 Remember?

 After you passed, it was as if I lacked the ability to speak about our challenges.
 I would never talk about this because I never wanted to be disloyal to your memory.
 Then one day, I came to the understanding that a son’s love for his Father has nothing to do with our personal faults.
 I learned that by being honest about our past, I was able to love you more in our future.
 My hopes are that somehow, you see me in your post life.
-And hopefully now, you’re proud of what you see.
+Hopefully now, you’re proud of what you see.

 The day I chose to address the challenges of my mental health is the day that I understood more about the challenges that went on between us.
 This was how I put the past behind me.